Aminuxer/DM-Crypt-Helper-Scripts/README.md

   - Yes.
 Mount container with correct passphrase by script _dmc.sh.
 See device name by `df` command or command `mount`. umount this filesystem with `umount` system command (NOT by script !!).
 Start fsck for /dev/mapper/<virtual.device.name>
 Force stop cryptodevice by call script with stop parameter.

-* That is Cipher option - parameter 4 ?
+* What is Cipher option - parameter 4 ?
   - If you have another or older dm-crypt container with other ciphers you can use this options for manual mount this.
 Syntax of this same as -c parameter for cryptsetup.

 * Why used aes-xts-essiv:sha256 --hash sha512 --key-size 512 ?